CONCACAF Nations League: Adjustment from 2023–24

 On 28 February 2023, CONCACAF announced a format change for the 2023–24 season of the CONCACAF Nations League.
 As a result, no teams were relegated from the 2022–23 season.

 The size of League A was increased from 12 to 16 teams and featured a quarter-final round.
 The 12 lowest-ranked teams in the CONCACAF Rankings of March 2023 entered the group stage.
 The teams were divided into two groups of six, with each team playing four matches against group opponents (two at home and two away).
 The top four teams advanced to the quarter-finals and were joined by the four top-ranked teams in the CONCACAF Rankings.
 The teams advancing from the group stage were drawn into ties against the top-ranked teams, which were played on a two-legged home-and-away basis.

 League B remained unchanged, featuring sixteen teams divided into four groups of four.
 Each team played six matches in a double round-robin home-and-away format (three at home and three away).
 Following the format change, League C was reduced from 13 to 9 teams and from four to three groups.
 Teams were divided into three groups of three teams, with each team playing four matches in a double round-robin home-and-away format (two at home and two away).

 Promotion and relegation resumed for the 2023–24 season, with the fifth- and sixth-placed teams in League A and the fourth-placed teams in League B being relegated for the next season.
 The group winners of Leagues B and C were promoted, as was the best second-placed team of League C.

+In February 2026, CONCACAF announced details for the next two editions of Nations League, to be held in 2026–27 and 2028–29.
+The format remains similar to previous editions however a League B and League C Finals will be added.